 Heat Pumps capture the heat from one section and move it to another location.
 They run in the same way as a refrigeration device and can be utilized for both warming and cooling the air like an HRV system.
 There are several different diversities, and they can extract heat from the external air as well as from the ground through the utilization of a network of pipes.

 Plate Heat or Recuperator Technology

 Plate Heat or Recuperator Technology is more usual than thermal wheel heat improvement according to the fact that it can be employed on a smaller scale than other types of HRV systems.
 It contains a box with a series of parallel surfaces constructed from plastic or metal, which permits the exhausted air to bypass the entering air, moving the energy and heating it up.
 The airflows are divided by the plates and have no contact with each other.
 So, one of the important factors in the efficiency of any system is how fine and conductive the individual surfaces are.
-Plate heat recovery devices usually have an efficiency near 70% in their best situation.
+Plate heat recovery devices usually have an efficiency near 70% at best.

 Run Around Coil or Closed Loop Technology